 Regular airflow to the skin can help prevent adult diaper rash from forming, so try to give your skin some time to “air out.”
 When possible, remove your product and let the skin breathe.
 You can also use this as an opportunity to wipe away any moisture that may have accumulated.

 Be sure to thoroughly wash any skin covered by the incontinence product.
-Washing will help kill bacteria and fungal spores that can lead to diaper rash.
-When you clean the skin, use antibacterial soap, and be sure to pat the area dry before securing a new product.
+Washing will help remove urine and stool that can lead to adult diaper rash.
+Use of a mild, pH balanced skin cleanser or plain water is usually recommended.
+Be sure to pat the area dry before securing a new product.

 (back to top)